Saturday, August 27, 2016

 Letting Go

 My work horse, a land cruiser which has been with the family for over 20 years was finally gone on 18 August 2016, the same day my wife celebrated her birthday.
-It had been a faithful coach ferrying the children to and from schools in the late 90's and early 2000's.
+It had been a faithful "work horse" ferrying the children to and from schools in the late 90's and early 2000's.
 It had traversed across various parts of Sabah during the family outings.
 It had even gone as far as Brunei when we took a drive to see the newly opened Jurudong Theme Park.
 But the most unique description came from my grandson.
 He didn't see it as being painted purple.
-He called it "Gung gung's big red car."!
+He called it "Gung gung's big red car!".
 He will miss it when he visits KK the next time.

 But time is catching up and keeping it in serviceable condition is likely to become more costly.
 Rather than keeping it idly, it was time to let go.
 It was put on sale in Mudah.com.